Enschede fireworks disaster: Cause

-One week prior to the explosion, S.E. had been audited.
-The company was judged to have met all official safety regulations while the legally imported fireworks had been inspected by Dutch authorities and deemed safe.
-However, after the explosion, residents from the affected district of Roombeek—a poor, working-class neighbourhood—complained of government inaction and lack of interest, saying the whole disaster was just waiting to happen.
+One week prior to the explosion, S.E. had been audited and had all the necessary permits to store the estimated 100 tonnes of fireworks that exploded.
+After the explosion, residents from the affected district of Roombeek—a poor, working-class neighbourhood—complained of government inaction, saying the disaster had been waiting to happen.

-When it was built in 1977, the warehouse was outside the town, but as new residential areas were built it became surrounded by low-income housing.
-Residents and town councillors stated they did not even know that there was a fireworks warehouse in their area.
-Later in the court case, the judge said that city officials failed to take steps even when they knew laws had been broken.
+The S.E.
+Fireworks factory was the only such facility in the Netherlands located in a residential area.
+When it was built in 1977, the warehouse was outside the town, but it became surrounded by low-income housing.
+Residents and town councillors said they did not know there was a fireworks warehouse in their area.
+During the court case, the judge said city officials failed to act even when they knew laws had been broken.
 They acted "completely incomprehensibly" by allowing the company to expand, for fear that the city would have to pay the cost of moving S.E.
 Fireworks to another location.